1id-presales/Automation-OneLogin/Terraform/Base_Examples/Smart_Hooks/README.md

 # How To Instructions

 This example will create a **Smart Hook Environment Variable** and **a Pre-Authentication Smart Hook** in your target OneLogin environment. <br>
-This example will deploy a **minimum viable Smart Hook** to your environment that will simply passthrough all authentication traffic un-modified <br>
+This example will deploy a **minimum viable Smart Hook** to your environment that will simply passthrough all authentication traffic un-modified. <br>

 For more examples of deploying and maintaining Smart Hooks via Terraform please see the Smart Hooks dedicated repo **https://github.com/1id-presales/Automation-OneLogin-SH**

 For more details on Smart Hooks **https://developers.onelogin.com/api-docs/2/smart-hooks/overview** <br>